centino90/Advance-Database-Documentation/README.md

 ## Complex Queries associated with the database

-Here are a list of queries with their sample output from the DBRMS:
+Here are a list of queries with their sample output from the RDBMS:
 <br>

 ><p>Note:<br>Click if you notice a dropdown button labeled <b>Show more...</b> <br> It will show the corresponding result of the query.